RedPitaya/RedPitaya/doc/appsFeatures/examples/acqRF-exm1.rst

 This example shows how to acquire 16k samples of signal on fast analog inputs.
 Signal will be acquired when the internal trigger condition is meet.
 Time length of the acquired signal depends on the time scale of a buffer that can be set with a decimation factor.
-Decimations and time scales of a buffer you can found :ref:`here <acqRF-samp-and-dec>`.
+Decimations and time scales of a buffer you can found :ref:`here <s_rate_and_dec>`.
 Voltage range of fast analog inputs on the Red Pitaya depends on gain setting that can be set by jumpers.
 HV setting is for input range to ±20V, while LV sets input range to ±1V.